| If you retire at age || |

 Retirement accounts: We automatically distribute your savings optimally among different retirement accounts.
 We assume that the contribution limits for your retirement accounts increase with inflation.

 Taxes: We calculate taxes on a federal, state and local level.
 The tax implications of different tax-advantaged retirement accounts, Social Security income and other sources of retirement income are all considered in our models.
+To better align with filing season, tax calculations are based on the tax filing calendar, therefore calculations prior to April are based on the previous years tax rules.

 Social Security: We estimate your Social Security income, using your stated annual income and assuming you have worked and paid Social Security taxes for 35 years prior to retirement.
 Our estimate is sensitive to penalties for early retirement and credits for delaying claiming Social Security benefits.